The Internal Model Principle of Time-Varying Optimization: Problem setting

+In line with the literature~\cite{EH:16,YZ-MS:98,MF-SP-VP-AR:17,RR-AM-UV:22,bastianello2024}, we focus on gradient-type algorithms for solving~\eqref{eq:optimization_objective_f}, which are algorithms that have access to first-order oracles of the cost; that is, function evaluations of the map:

+\begin{remark}[\textbf{\textit{Evaluating the gradient}}] In the optimization literature~\cite{EH:16}, function evaluations of~\eqref{eq:gradient} are generally obtained through two main approaches: (i) the algorithm has access to both the analytical form of $\nabla_x f(x,\theta)$ and $\theta(t)$ at each time $t$ (either because this signal is known or measurable), or (ii) an oracle returns evaluations of~\eqref{eq:gradient} (computed, e.g., through numerical differentiation).
+These alternatives will be discussed more in detail in (O1)--(O4), shortly below. \QEDB\end{remark}

-Our objective is to seek an optimization algorithm that assumes no access to $\theta(t)$; instead, as common in first-order optimization approaches~\cite{EH:16}, we will assume only the availability of functional evaluations of the gradient function $\nabla_x f(x,\theta(t))$ at points $x \in \real^n,$ selected by the algorithm.
-Formally, the optimization algorithm will be described by an internal state $z(t),$ which takes values on an open subset $\mc Z \subseteq \real^{n_c}, n_c \in \naturalpos$; the optimization algorithm generates a sequence of points $x(t) \in \real^{n}$ (called \textit{exploration signal}) at which the gradient shall be evaluated, and processes functional evaluations of the gradient at these points, $y(t) = \nabla_x f(x(t),\theta(t)) $ (called \textit{gradient feedback signal}).
-Mathematically, the optimization algorithm is:~
+We let the optimization algorithm be described by a dynamic internal state $z(t),$ taking values on an open subset $\mc Z \subseteq \real^{n_c}, n_c \in \naturalpos$.
+The optimization algorithm generates a sequence of points $x(t) \in \real^{n}$ (called \textit{exploration signal}), and has access to function evaluations of~\eqref{eq:gradient} at these points (called \textit{gradient feedback signal}):

 where $\map{F_c}{\mc Z \times \real^n}{\real^{n_c}}$ and $\map{G_c}{\mc Z}{\real^{n}}$ are functions to be designed.
 In the remainder, we refer to~\eqref{eq:controller_equatons_zx_f0} as a \textit{dynamic gradient-feedback optimization algorithm}.
-The architecture of the studied gradient-feedback algorithm is illustrated in Figure~\ref{fig:feedback_design}.
-Notice that the dynamics of the optimization algorithm~\eqref{eq:controller_equatons_zx_f0}, coupled with the time-variability generator~\eqref{eq:exosystem}, have the form of a nonlinear autonomous system:
+The architecture of the presented gradient-feedback algorithm is illustrated in Fig.~\ref{fig:feedback_design}.
+For simplicity of the presentation, we will require that $F_c(z,y)$ and $G_c(z)$ are such that\footnote{Notice that this is without loss of generality since $F_c(z,y)$ and $G_c(z)$ are to be designed and $x_\circ^\star$ is known through~\eqref{eq:gradient_circ}.}: